-As a dog owner, you know that your dog needs a bath now and then—especially when he gets really dirty by playing outdoors.
+As a dog owner, you know your dog needs a bath now and then—especially when he gets dirty by playing outdoors.
 But suppose you run out of your dog shampoo and want to use a bar of Dove soap on your dog.
 Is this a good idea?

 Why You Shouldn’t Bathe Your Dog Using Dove Soap